cbisiere/tiny-prolog2/README.md

 The program was initially developed in [Turbo Pascal 3](https://en.wikipedia.org/wiki/Turbo_Pascal#Version_3) (TP3).
 Turbo Pascal 3.02A is [provided](https://web.archive.org/web/20101124092418/http://edn.embarcadero.com/article/20792) to the Borland community free of charge, as a [zip file](https://web.archive.org/web/20110815014726/http://altd.embarcadero.com/download/museum/tp302.zip).

 I initially tried to maintain compatibility with TP3.
 So, no classes, and a few restrictions on the syntax (e.g., no type cast) or semantic (e.g., no lazy evaluation).
 Workarounds had to be implemented for the most annoying limitations, namely 16-bit integers and 255-char strings.
 As the program grew, TP3 started overflowing memory during compilation.
-Consequently, TP4 compatibility is the current target.
+Consequently, Turbo Pascal 4.0 compatibility is the current target.

-You may use a FreeDOS box to install Turbo Pascal 4, edit `src/tprolog2.pas` to replace the compiler directive `{$I FPC.pas}` with `{$I TP4.pas}`, then compile `tprolog2.pas` and run the Prolog interpreter.

 ### Free Pascal Compiler